eschulte/goa/README.md

 non-functional properties of program variants in an EC system for software optimization.

-This repository will hold three benchmarks suites used in this investigation of evolutionary program optimization.
+This repository holds support for two benchmark suites.
 The PARSEC benchmark suite [4] focuses on emerging workloads.
 The Spec benchmark suite [5] stresses a systems "processor, memory subsystem and compiler", and a collection of warehouse compute applications.
+Currently only PARSEC is fully supported or used in the experiment described below.

 Repository Layout
 =================